HelloElephant/Parade/README.md

 ## Initialization

-Initialize the ParallaxKit in ``application(:didFinishLaunchingWithOptions:)`` when the application is launched.
+Initialize the Parade in ``application(:didFinishLaunchingWithOptions:)`` when the application is launched.
 Once initialized, the base UIScrollView will begin communicating scrolling progress to animatable views contained within.

 ```swift
 UIScrollView.initializeParade()